Program Administrator II

 Finance

-• Manage grant spend downs, including tracking of expenditures, in compliance with award guidelines for an average of 10-12 grants at any point in time, with varying project periods.
+- Manage grant spend downs, including tracking of expenditures, in compliance with award guidelines for an average of 10-12 ACCA grants at any point in time, with varying project periods.

-• Support FACES’ fund development by developing strategic budgets and accompanying budget justifications for grant applications.
+- Support ACCA’s fund development by developing strategic budgets and accompanying budget justifications for grant applications.

-• Serve as liaison with PHI Grants & Contracts and Finance departments to ensure accuracy of expenditures and reporting.
+- Serve as liaison with PHI G&C and Finance departments to ensure accuracy of expenditures and reporting.

 Grants and Contracts

-• Work with PHI Bid & Proposal department for execution of incoming award agreements.
+- Serve as liaison with PHI Bid & Proposal department for incoming award agreements.

-• Monitor grant report due dates to ensure timely completion of financial and narrative reporting requirements.
+- Monitor grant report due dates to ensure timely completion of reporting requirements and deliverables.

 Minimum Qualifications

-• Bachelor’s degree is required, or you can substitute with four additional years of related experience.
+- Bachelor’s degree, or substitute with four additional years of related experience.

 Other Qualifications

-• Must be able to pass the background checks required for this job.
+- Must be able to pass background checks required for this job.

 FAIR LABOR STANDARDS ACT (FLSA) STATUS